 When Per-Seat Still Wins

-But that is not the comparison that matters for most teams.
 The question is: how many reviews do you actually need?
 And do you want to pay for the months when you ship nothing?

 Per-request pricing means you pay for value delivered.
 Nothing more.